Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

 \begin{proof} Lemma $1.2$ in \cite{mann2012stick} says that there are no two $w$-sticks in $\mathcal P$ with their endpoints on the same $w$-levels.
-Based on this information and the constraints given by \fullref{4stick4level}, there are only three possible combinations of the $w$-sticks in $\mathcal P$: \begin{enumerate} [label = (\alph*)] \item $w_{12}$, $w_{23}$, $w_{34}$, $w_{14}$.
+Because $\mathcal{P}$ has four $w$-sticks, there are only three possible combinations of the $w$-sticks in $\mathcal P$: \begin{enumerate} [label = (\alph*)] \item $w_{12}$, $w_{23}$, $w_{34}$, $w_{14}$.

 \item $w_{12}$, $w_{24}$, $w_{34}$, $w_{13}$,